Ga1i130/M184-Aircrack-ng/Runbook.md

  Search for IP Address common for Access Points/ Routers Mac AP: 00:11:6b:2d:9f:b7

-2. use airmon-ng to check for wifi interfaces
+2. Use airmon-ng to check for wifi interfaces

-3.
+3. Stop any useless interfaces with the command:
+> airmon-ng stop <interface>